Barking Habits of Scottish Terriers: Understanding the Vocal Nature

 Do Scottie dogs bark a lot?

 The frequency of barking in Scottish Terriers can vary from one dog to another.
-Some Scotties may bark more frequently than others, depending on their individual temperament and the training and socialization they have received.
-Proper training and socialization can help manage and reduce excessive barking.
+Some Scotties may bark more frequently than others, depending on their individual temperament and the training and socialisation they have received.
+Proper training and socialisation can help manage and reduce excessive barking.

 To address barking habits in Scotties, consider the following: